PetterPet01/HandDetectionApp/README.md

 # HandDetectionApp
 A demo hand detection application using basic CV.
 Bounding boxes with matching angles are implemented.
+Finished on 2/2020.

 # Credits
 PetterPet (Ho Minh Quan)